diamond-nicholas/TheNextWeb-Clone/README.md

 ### Install
 No installation required, simply right click on the index.html file and run it on your favorite browser.

-### Deployment
-Deploy on gh pages for testing purposes

 ## Authors